Protein kinase A (PKA) still activates CFTR chloride channel after mutagenesis of all 10 PKA consensus phosphorylation sites

 Fingerprint

-Dive into the research topics of 'Protein kinase A (PKA) still activates CFTR chloride channel after mutagenesis of all 10 PKA consensus phosphorylation sites'.
+Dive into the research topics of 'Protein kinase a (PKA) still activates CFTR chloride channel after mutagenesis of all 10 PKA consensus phosphorylation sites'.
 Together they form a unique fingerprint.

 Cite this